eRGiBi/DRL-DroneNavigation/README.md

 ### 5. Results

-I optimized the learning environment and fine-tuned the PPO algorithm's hyperparameters so that PPO has shown to be an effective solution for the drone navigation problem.
+I optimized the learning environment and fine-tuned the PPO algorithm's hyperparameters, and it turned out to be an effective solution for the drone navigation problem.
 The PPO agent learns to navigate through the waypoints in about 4 hours of training on a low-spec machine.

 ![](assets/gifs/example.gif)

-Without fine tuned hyperparameters SAC only manages to learn to track in 15 hours of training.
+Without fine-tuned hyperparameters, SAC only manages to learn to track in 15 hours of training.

 ### 6. Notes